-19.5.1 Simple interface
+18.5.1 Simple interface

-All the macros described in this section are declared in the memory.h header file.
+All the macros described in this section are declared in the memory. h header file.

 Rule 1 A function that has parameters or local variables of type value must begin with a call to one of the CAMLparam macros and return with CAMLreturn, CAMLreturnO, or CAMLreturnT.
+In particular, CAMLlocal and CAMLxparam can only be called after CAMLparam.